heathermeeker/Transition-Checklist/Checklist.md

 A hospice is a place where a dying person receives palliative care in anticipation of death.
 However, “hospice” sometimes refers also to a care coordinator that provides “comfort” (basically pain killers) or support for a home death.
 The decision to engage hospice services is a very important one.
 Talk to your loved one about initiating the process, and be sure the decision is voluntary and sensible.
 Once this decision is made, most or all medicines are discontinued.

 ## Quick decline.
 Once a loved one goes on hospice care, or stops taking medical care, their decline can be very quick.
-Hospice care often involves morphine, which will make communication difficult or impossible.
+Hospice care often involves morphine, which can make communication difficult or impossible.
+Be proactive about ensuring the right dosage, as some hospice workers will tend to over-medicate patients, making them uncommunicative.
 Be sure to say goodbyes before starting this process.
 A quick decline can be shocking but it is usually a blessing.

 ## Shutdown.
 A person nearing death will stop producing much urine or feces.
 Urine becomes very dark, this is a sign kidneys are shutting down.
 If death is imminent, your loved one does not need food.
 Water or fluids (or wetting the lips) may be helpful to avoid suffering.